kew24/proj-Westra-data202/Report.md

 #### Project

 With this project, I aim to replicate this lab's findings that mutations in genes are enriched based on specific exposures.
-Specifically, I will set out to verify that "**mutations in *ASXL1* are enriched in current or former smokers, whereas cancer therapy with radiation, platinum and topoisomerase II inhibitors preferentially selects for mutations in DNA damage response genes (*TP53*, *PPM1D*, *CHEK2*).**"
+Specifically, I will set out to verify that "**the relative fitness of acquired mutations in hematopoietic stem and progenitor cells is modulated by environmental factors such as cancer treatment, smoking or the aging microenvironment in a gene-dependent manner.**"

 To do so, I will be recreating their **Figure 1c** using exactly the same data the authors used, and a combination of their published R code and some of my own original code.
 In this process, I will be thoroughly narrating my steps to give insight into the process and decisions that were made.
 Because a big part of data science and computer science is looking through others' code, understanding it, and adapting it to fit your needs, doing so with this available example will be an exercise in this skill.
 Being able to accomplish the objectives I have outlined herein demonstrate the knowledge I've gained this semester in DATA-202, and that I am equipped to practically apply this in new situations.